vadimshchukin/test3270/README.md

 # test3270
 Overview
 -----------
-IBM z/OS ISPF applications testing framework.
+IBM mainframe ISPF applications testing utility.
 It can be used to test TSO/ISPF applications through a TN3270 connection.

 Example
 -----------
-The following example test script uses the TN3270 terminal module in order to connect to a mainframe, pass authorization, invoke DSLIST utility and print screen content.
-It also shows the capability of this utlity to automatically invoke SDSF from ISPF Primary Option Menu in order to purge the terminal job before disconnection.
+The following demo test script uses the TN3270 terminal module in order to connect to a mainframe, pass an authorization, invoke DSLIST utility and print the terminal's screen content.
+It also shows the capability of this utlity to automatically invoke SDSF from ISPF Primary Option Menu in order to purge a terminal job before a disconnection.
 ```py
 from terminal import *